mkhira2/blogzilla/README.md

 # Blogzilla

-Standard blog application written with react + redux.
+Blog application written with react + redux.
 Enjoy the beauty of broadcasting your life events to the world through the magic of efficient rendering!

 ## Screenshot
-COMING SOON!
 ![Blogzilla](/src/images/blogzilla.png)

 ## Installation